wdcurry/mxConsole/README.md

 ### Coming Features

-- A few more goodies planned, like the NodesSlug showing your redundancy level!
+- A few more goodies planned, like the NodesSlug including a node's redundancy level!
 - Feel free to send along your ideas!

 ## Author